zhenye234/xcodec/README.md

     def semantic_loss(self,semantic,quantized_semantic):
         return F.mse_loss(semantic,quantized_semantic)
 ```
-More detail can refer to our code.
+For more details, please refer to our code.

 # Available models
 🤗 links to the Huggingface model hub.